- About Lung Cancer

 - Make a Difference

 There was a time when lung cancer treatment was based only on the type (small cell or non-small cell) and stage of lung cancer.
-As more is learned about lung cancer, treatment options depend on not just the type, but also the subtype, and in some cases, if mutations are present, the cancer cells themselves.
+Increasingly, treatment options depend on not just the type but also the subtype of lung cancer and in more and more cases, if certain changes are present in the cancer cells themselves.

-Options also depend on other factors including age, general health, and medical history.
-Your healthcare team will make recommendations about your treatment options based on full information about your lung cancer as well as what recommendations have been agreed upon by lung cancer experts.
+Options also depend on factors such as age, general health and physical condition.
+Your healthcare team will make treatment recommendations after learning as much as possible about your lung cancer and by following recommendations, called "protocols" that have been agreed upon by lung cancer experts.

-Not all treatments will be right for every person.
-But learning about possible treatment options may help you have an informed discussion with your doctor.
-The following are common treatment options used alone or combined to treat lung cancer:
+Not all treatments are right for every person but learning about the possibilities can help you have an informed discussion with your doctor.
+These are common treatment options, used alone or in combination, to treat lung cancer:

-Your treatment decision can depend on your own goals and expectations.
-Even when your treatment team makes their recommendations, it is important to get information about how the treatment(s) they suggest may affect you.
-Talk with your doctor about the potential risks (such as side effects) and benefits of a given treatment, how to manage those risks, and what alternative treatment options might be available.
+Your treatment decisions also depend on your personal goals and expectations.
+Even after your treatment team makes their recommendations, it is important to get information about how the treatment(s) they suggest may affect you.
+Talk with your doctor about the potential benefits and risks (such as side effects), how to manage those risks and what other options may be available.